 What my patients are saying!

 I want to give you multiple opinions because multiple opinions are always better than one!
-So, I decided to gather some data from my own patients to provide you with the best info you can get!
+So, I decided to gather data from my patients to provide you with the best info you can get!

 Over a 4 week period, I asked my patients who suffer from dry mouth what products they use and what products they would be willing to use/try.